Start planning your trip

 Initially built in 1636, the bridge was later reconstructed to what it is today.
 At the time, only special envoys were permitted to cross over for Shinto rituals or visits from generals.
 Nowadays, the sacred bridge is open to anyone and everyone.
 The combination of the autumn leaves with the vermillion bridge is exceptionally magical.

-Those interested in an in-depth experience can join a tour with half a day at World Heritage Sites with an English-speaking guide.
-Follow this link for details and to reserve: Nikko Day Tour offered by Klook
+Join a half-day tour of Nikko's World Heritage Sites with an English-speaking guide: Nikko Day Tour offered by Klook

 *1 Shodo Shonin: a priest who is considered to have founded the sacred spots in Nikko.